 Cutting paper was just the beginning.
 People build all kinds of models out of all kinds of materials.
 You can use watercolor paper, cardboard, chipboard or thick types of boards to create a base and begin your model.
 Modeling clay is a good material for organic or irregular shapes.
 Foam can be sanded into soft forms; wood can be soaked in water and bent.
 You can fold, stretch, stitch, weave, form, join!
 Collect some materials and explore the way forms can evolve or materials can be joined.
 Explore soft and hard materials, cut and formed materials.
 Experiment with material combinations.

 The flat screen of the computer along with the mouse and keyboard allow us to create three dimensional volumes and shapes.
 We can rotate constructions, add sun angles and natural lighting effects, map colors, materials, objects and even people.
 We can create walk-through animations or even construction animations recording or process.
 We can model in detail and then pan out to get a view of the overall form.
 Experiment making shapes and forms in Google Sketch Up.
 Use the rotate tool and hand tool to move your model around.
 Using the select tool add colors and materials.
 Using the sun tool set the sun in the sky and turn on a time of day!
-Practice making three dimensional forms online.
-Master the digital realm to capture and construct your ideas!
+Practice making three-dimensional forms online.
+People are creating new tools that shift the way we can work.
+Watch this TEDed Video about new ways of working.
+Master the digital realm and imagine new ways to capture and construct your ideas!

 - Archi-vision Scale Models